Across 5 states with paid duck resident tag or permit pricing.

 Arkansas

-Arkansas is universally recognized as the top duck hunting destination in the US.
+Arkansas is widely recognized as a top duck hunting destination in the US.
 Stuttgart is known as the 'Duck Capital of the World,' and the state's flooded timber, rice fields, and river bottoms create ideal waterfowl habitat.
 The Mississippi Flyway funnels millions of ducks through Arkansas each winter, creating legendary hunting in green timber and flooded agricultural fields.

 The 'Duck Capital of the World' with legendary flooded timber hunting